Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

-where the target unitary is diagonal and can be analyzed directly using the phase invariant formalism of Secs.~\ref{sec:support filtering}–\ref{sec:control_objective_phase_invariants}.
-After optimization, the Hadamard gates are removed such that the same physical pulse implements the desired non-diagonal action in the computational basis.
+where the target unitary is diagonal and so the the propagator can be analyzed in the computational basis phases directly by constructing phase-invariant, as given in Secs.~\ref{sec:interaction_resolved_representation}–\ref{sec:control_objective_phase_invariants}.
+After optimization, the Hadamard gates can be removed such that the same physical pulse implements the desired non-diagonal action.

-As before, we simulate a solid-state register consisting of an NV electronic spin ($A$) coupled to two proximal $^{13}$C nuclear spins ($B$, $C$), with the $^{14}$N nuclear spin fixed in a spectator $m_I$ manifold.
-Within the logical $A\!\otimes\!B\!\otimes\!C$ subspace, the optimization seeks a diagonal operation in the Hadamard frame whose interaction content consists of a finite three-body phase and vanishing pairwise couplings.
-Residual single-qubit $Z$ phases are corrected virtually using the corresponding first-order phase invariants.